-Posted January 12, 2022 in About ERIK'S by Thomas Running
+Posted January 12, 2022 in Snowboarding by Thomas Running

 If you’re new to snowboarding you may have seen many different ways to lace them up.
 Here we’ll go over the most common ones so you know what to expect when you’re hunting for that perfect pair.
 There are three main types of snowboard boot lacing systems.
 Traditional, quick lace, and BOA designs.
 There are also hybrid styles that are some combination of those three.